matthiasn/talk-transcripts/Hickey_Rich/MaybeNot.md

 ```

 Let us talk about providing a stronger return type.
 So yesterday, I
-was not sure I could do the job in all cases.
-I was not sure I could
+was not sure if I could do the job in all cases.
+I was not sure I
-provide a meaningful return value.
-So I took an X, and returned a
+could provide a meaningful return value.
+So I took an X, and I
-Maybe Y.
+returned a Maybe Y.

-But today, I figured out how I could give you an answer in all cases.
+But today, I figured out how to give you an answer in all cases.
+And
-And so because when I was giving you that Maybe Y you had to deal with
+so, because when I was giving you that Maybe Y you had to deal with
 it, I want future callers to have more certainty about what they are
 getting.
 So I want to make a compatible change of strengthening my
 promise.

 So relaxing a requirement should be a compatible change.
 Strengthening a promise should be a compatible change.

 So I do this.
-I say: I am definitely going to give you a Y.  Guess what happened?
-I
+I change it.
+I say: I am definitely going to give you
-broke all of my callers again.
-I broke my callers.
-Because now they
+a Y.  Guess what happened?
+I broke all of my callers again.
+I broke
-have code that deals with Maybe, and they are not getting a Maybe any
+my callers.
+Because now they have code that deals with Maybe, and
+they are not getting a Maybe any more.
-more.

-[Time 0:10:22]
+[Time 0:10:21]
 ```
 slide title: What's happening?